randomgraphics/rapid-vulkan/README.md

 ```

 # License
-The library is released under MIT license.
+The library is released under the MIT license.
 See [LICENSE](LICENSE) file for details.